Still have questions? Leave a comment

 Now that we’ve understood when to use then vs. than, let’s take a look at a few example sentences.

 While understanding the use of then versus than in phrases, remember that then and than are not used not always used individually.
-They are oftentimes combined with other words to create phrases.
+They are often combined with other words to create phrases.

 Whereas then is used after temporal adjectives such as before and after.
 Let’s understand the appropriate usage of than vs. then in some of these phrases.